AIModelsTech/Demo-SourceCodeDocumentation/docs/source/documentation.rst

 -----------------------

 The project includes a GitHub Actions workflow that automatically builds and deploys the documentation to GitHub Pages.

+The page is accessible at: `demo-docs.aimodels.ca <http://demo-docs.aimodels.ca>`_

 The workflow is defined in the `.github/workflows/docs.yaml` file.

 To trigger the workflow manually, navigate to the "Actions" tab in the GitHub repository and select the "Build and Deploy Documentation" workflow.

-For more information on GitHub Actions, refer to the [GitHub Actions documentation](https://docs.github.com/en/actions).
+For more information on GitHub Actions, refer to the `GitHub Actions documentation <https://docs.github.com/en/actions>`_.